charts showing mcp adoption statistics

 remote MCP servers are on the rise

-It’s also worth noting that companies often start off deploying a local MCP servers (because they’re easier to builder), only later to update it to a remote server; Figma, for example, recently did this.
+It’s also worth noting that companies often start off deploying a local / workstation MCP server (because they’re easier to build), only later to update it to a remote server; Figma, for example, recently did this.

-We can expect to see, of the large SaaS companies we surveyed, for more of them to launch remote MCP servers.
-Now will these companies release information of how many users utilize these servers?
+We can expect to see, of the large SaaS companies we surveyed, that more will launch remote MCP servers.
+Will these companies also release information about how many users utilize these servers?
 That remains to be seen.
-However, since we have seen
+However, we do have a decent proxy of overall MCP adoption.

 However, we do have some other statistics that show overall community use of popular MCP servers.